Well, well, what do we have here? If it isn't me.

 "I can't.
 You're in the way", Naruto rightfully pointed out.

 Gaara didn't answer, but instead scowled and gave up hope of ever finding anything interesting in the drawers.
 His curiosity didn't end there.
-Instead it took notice of the papers on the desktop and compelled him to grab one to read.
+Instead it took notice of the papers on the desk and compelled him to grab one to read.
 Gaara could only assume he was crossing a crucial line, as the blonde was quick to snatch the document from him and move to stand between him and the desk.
 Laying a firm glare on the pale man, Naruto sighed.

 "That's classified.
 No touch.
 No look.
 No nothin'", he explained slowly, as if to a child.
 "Now, get out of my seat, fucker."